 When it comes to showering, you likely fall into one of two camps, those who shower in the morning or those who prefer to do their grooming at night.
-Not surprisingly, it's yet one more thing that people disagree on, even going so far as to post to social media about their preferences:

 To help settle the argument, health researchers recently attempted to scientifically prove whether it's better to shower in the morning or the evening.
 Their conclusion?
 Both have merit.
 Yes, that's a bit of a letdown, but the best choice for you depends on what you hope to accomplish in the shower.
 Here's a look at when you should shower based upon your goals, be they goals for grooming or goals for life.